Harvard–Yale football rivalry: 2015

-November 21 the first football game that ended after sunset at the Bowl was won by Harvard, 38–19.
+The football game held November 21 was the first that ended after sunset at the Bowl, and was won by Harvard, 38–19.
 The 2:30 kickoff forced play after dusk.
 Harvard extended to nine games its winning streak versus Yale, the longest winning streak in the series.
 Harvard shared the League title, the third straight season it shared or won outright the title, another school record.

 Justice Shelton-Mosley gained 119 yards, scoring two touchdowns, on five receptions, and scored on an eight-yard run from scrimmage.
 The first touchdown reception covered fifty-three yards, the second covered thirty-five yards.
-The fourth quarter eight yard touchdown run ended his day.
+The fourth quarter eight-yard touchdown run ended his day.
 Shelton-Mosley was named Ivy League Rookie of the Year.

 2016

 The game played November 19 in Boston ended two streaks.
 Yale won, 21–14, denying Harvard its fourth consecutive shared or outright Ivy League football title, and ending Yale's nine-game losing streak in The Game.